Tips for Hiring a Contractor:

 Some Common Home Improvement Scams (often targeting seniors):

-- A contractor, or person claiming to be a contractor, comes to your door and offers to do roofing, painting, install solar panels, or perform other work at a reduced price.
-Once payment is made, the project is abandoned.
+- Someone comes to your door and offers to do roofing, painting, install solar panels, or perform other work at a reduced price.
+Once you pay, they don’t come back.

 - A deceitful contractor offers a free inspection, then lies about faulty wiring, bad plumbing, a leaky roof or other defects that put the homeowner in danger (scare tactics).
-This can cause a homeowner to panic and agree to unnecessary and over-priced work.
+The homeowner may panic and agree to unnecessary and over-priced work.

-- A contractor pushes for an immediate decision about work (high-pressure sales), which would make it impossible for the consumer to get competitive bids, check licenses, or review references.
+- A contractor pushes for an immediate decision about work (high-pressure sales), which makes it impossible for the consumer to get competitive bids, check licenses, or review references.

 - A contractor takes more for a down payment than is allowed by law, claiming to need it for supplies and to pay workers.
 By law, a down payment cannot exceed 10% of the project price or $1,000, whichever is less.